 - Performing a legal duty, such as serving on a jury or voting

 Under wrongful termination law in California, you may potentially be able to receive your lost wages, damages for your pain and suffering; and, if the employer’s conduct was malicious or willful, punitive damages.

-McCormack and Erlich is a San Francisco law firm, serving all of Northern California, and specializing in the field of Employment Law.
+McCormack and Erlich is a San Francisco law firm, serving all of Northern California, including Marin County and focused in the field of Employment Law.
 We have extensive expertise in helping people, who have been wrongfully terminated and retaliated against, recover their damages.

 Contact Us About a California Wrongful Termination Lawsuit